 The minimum requirements for conducting a detailed subsurface investigation are listed below.
 Alternative investigation techniques and procedures may be approved at the discretion of the GSP.
 Additional borings or pits may be required, subject to site-specific conditions, to fully characterize the geology of the area.
-The number of borings, pits, and piezometers required is dependent upon the anticipated size of the proposed disposal area and the site geohydrology.
+The number of borings, pits, and piezometers required is dependent upon the anticipated size of the proposed disposal area and the existence of structural or solution features which may negatively impact groundwater monitoring or the structural integrity of the disposal area.
 Borings that are not used as monitoring wells or piezometers must be permanently abandoned and reported as per 10 CSR 23-4.
 Exploration pits must be backfilled using native material, compacted to natural density condition, and their locations clearly marked on site maps.